smltr/about-me/README.md

-This repo serves as a general 'about me' in relation to my career and experience in tech.
-At the end of each file is the next one that should be viewed.
+This repo serves as a detailed store of my experience in tech.

 ## About me